webtrees/webtrees.github.io/download/modules.md

 The default installation contains default webtrees watermark image, some sample images and a Photshop PSD template image as a basis for your own personalized watermarks.

 ----------

+### Webtrees User Page Title - by 0ldM4cM4n - 1.0.0 - [website](https://github.com/0ldM4cM4n/webtrees-user-page-title)

+This free Webtrees module personalizes the user page title by replacing the default generic "My page" heading with the actual name of the logged-in user.
+It offers two options for single-language English sites, and two options for multi-lingual sites.